-If no exact match can be found, an attempt will be made to best fit it into an existing language (e.g. ignoring the default country code for a given language-choosing cs instead of cs\CZ).
+If no exact match can be found, an attempt will be made to best fit it into an existing language.
+Following steps are tried:

+- Case insensitive lookups.

+- · Normalizing underscores and dashes.

+- Looking up built in language aliases.

+- Looking up by language name.

+- Ignoring the default country code for a given language-choosing cs instead of cs_CZ.

 Should that also fail, a new language definition will be created using the defaults (left to right text direction, one plural).
-The automatically created language with code $xx_XX$ will be named as $xx_XX$ (generated).
+The automatically created language with code $x \times XX$ will be named as xx_XX (generated).
 You might want to change this in the admin interface later, (see Changing language definitions) and report it to the issue tracker (see Contributing to Weblate), so that the proper definition can be added to the upcoming Weblate release.